azureossd/azureossd.github.io/_posts/2023-04-13-Using-custom-startup-commands-with-Web-App-for-Containers.md

 date: 2023-04-13 12:00:00
 ---

-This post will cover how to use "Startup Command" option to quickly change the startup entrypoint for your custom container on Web Apps for Containers.
+This post will cover how to use the "Startup Command" option to quickly change the startup entrypoint or command for your custom container on Web Apps for Containers.

 # Overview
 The "Startup Command" option is available on both App Service Blessed Images and Web App for Containers - however, there are some important differences here.